shankars99/nntp-networks-proj/README.md

-a minimalistic edit on NNTP protocol
+A minimalistic edit on NNTP protocol